wilsonfsouza/til/javascript/es6plus_classes.md

     * It can use the `super()` keyword to call the constructor of the superclass ("parent class")
 * **Methods:** it represents actions that an object can take.

-Example: Simulate the logistics of a simple to-do list using a class to hold the list array and a subclass for a specific user.
+### Example: Simulate the logistics of a simple to-do list using a class to hold the list array and a subclass for a specific user.

 STEPS:

-    1. Create the class **TodoList**
+1. Create the class **TodoList**.
-    2. Add the constructor method and initiate **todos** variable as an empty array
+2. Add the constructor method and initiate **todos** variable as an empty array.
-    3. Add a method to add tasks and push a new task to the list
+3. Add a method to add tasks and push a new task to the list.
-    4. Create a button in the **index.html** holding the id='newtodo'
+4. Create a button in the **index.html** holding the id='newtodo'.
-    5. Instantiate the class by assigning a new list to a variable
+5. Instantiate the class by assigning a new list to a variable.
-    6. Add an **onclick** parameter to the button created
+6. Add an **onclick** parameter to the button created.
-    7. Add the subclass **List** for user Diego
+7. Add the subclass **List** for the user Diego.

 ```javascript
 class List {